leo92kgred/tf2ss_se/README.md

 # tf2ss second edition
 You can get following result in Octave 9.20.

+The result is different according to Octave version, but this method is more useful and stable.

 ## tf2ss function returns unstable system.

-Transfer function and state space model obtained by tf2ss function failed in the impulse response.
+Transfer function and state-space model obtained by tf2ss function fail in the impulse response.

 <pre>
 <code>